Camp Mont Shenandoah Management Team

 ANN M. WARNER – Director

 Camp Mont Shenandoah is in Ann’s blood.
-Following in her grandmother’s and mother’s footsteps, she marks the third generation of ownership of the 93 year old camp.
-She has spent 34 summers at CMS as a camper, counselor, program director and owner and director since 1996.
+Following in her grandmother’s and mother’s footsteps, she marks the third generation of ownership of the 95 year old camp.
+She has spent 36 summers at CMS as a camper, counselor, program director, and owner and director since 1996.
 Ann is passionate about her work with the campers and staff and feels exceptionally fortunate to be the steward of such a magnificent and special place as CMS.

 Ann is a graduate of Hollins College (1987) as well as St. Timothy’s School in Baltimore (1983).
 While working as the Director of Youth Ministries at Christ Church (Old Town, Alexandria, VA,) Ann became a “foster” parent to two teenage girls, living with them as they finished high school.
 They (along with their older brother and families) continue to be an important part of Ann’s life.

 In 1996, Ann received her Master’s in Social Work from Virginia Commonwealth University.
-That spring, she relocated to Bath County, Virginia to assume the directorship of CMS, a position she thoroughly enjoys.
+That spring, she relocated to Bath County, Virginia to assume the directorship of CMS.

-The summer of 2019 will be Molly’s 14th summer at Camp Mont Shenandoah.
-She arrived at Camp Mont Shenandoah in 1992 at the age of 11.
+In June of 2020 Molly Trice expanded her role at Camp Mont Shenandoah, taking on her role as Associate Director in a full-time, year-round capacity.
+This will be Molly’s 16th summer at CMS.
+She arrived at camp in 1992 at the age of 11.
 She was a camper for five summers, a Junior Counselor in 1997, and a counselor from 1998 through 2002.
 During her summers as a counselor she served as the Head of both Tennis and Lacrosse.
 Molly has been awarded many camp accolades, including that of our highest honor, Camp Spirit, in 1996.
 She was Green Team Captain in 1997 and Green Team Sponsor in 2000.
+In 2021, in addition to her other duties, Molly will also serve as Program Director.

-Céline Pritt is our Office Manager and Events Director and is a camp “alumna”, having worked several summers in The Feed Bag while she attended Bath County High School.
+Céline Pritt is our Office Manager and is a camp “alumna”, having worked several summers in The Feed Bag while she attended Bath County High School.
 She grew up in the area, graduated from Radford University, returned to Bath County where she married the love of her life, Jess Pritt.
-They have a beautiful son, Beau, who is now one.
+They have a three year old son, Beau, and just welcomed their newest addition, Harlow, this past January.

 Céline worked in the Bath County Office of Tourism for six years and as the Tourism Manager for 15 months.
 She currently serves on the board of the Bath County Chamber of Commerce.
 She brings to Camp a wealth of knowledge, experience and skills and we are exceptionally fortunate to have her as part of our team.